 There are two informational boards with a map showing the system route structure; these boards are located at the passenger shelter owned by Aurora Sheboygan Memorial Medical Center and at the downtown transfer point.
-There was an informational board at the west entrance of the Memorial Mall, but it no longer exists due to reconstruction associated with the Meijer supermarket entering the mall in the not too distant future.
 In addition, most passenger shelters now have information boards as well.
 Shoreline Metro has also placed signs at its various bus stops along its routes noting the route numbers served at the bus stops as well as times of arrival for the buses at these stops.